daaronr/Beem101_focus-Notes-MSc-BEEM101-comments/From_syllabus_Articles_media_and__.md

     - T1:06

 - Supplementary reading:
     - Ledyard, J.O., 1993.
-Public Goods: A Survey of Experimental Research, Division of the Humanities and Social Sciences, California Institute of Technology.
+Public Goods: A Survey of Experimental Research, Division of the Humanities and Social Sciences, California Institute of Technology. l
     - Chaudhuri, 2009.
-Sustaining cooperation in laboratory public goods experiments: a selective survey of the literature
+Sustaining cooperation in laboratory public goods experiments: a selective survey of the literature \cite{Chaudhuri_2010}
     - Varian, Hal R. "Buying, sharing and renting information goods."
-The Journal of Industrial Economics 48.4 (2000): 473-488.
+The Journal of Industrial Economics 48.4 (2000): 473-488. \cite{Varian_2003}

 - **Monopolies, pricing and price discrimination** (single firm with market power; leads to another market failure) [9]